938km (583 miles) S of Paris; 10km (6 miles) E of Nice

 Of all the oases along the Côte d’Azur, no other place has the snob appeal of Cap-Ferrat.
 It’s a 15km (9 1/4-mile) promontory sprinkled with luxurious villas and outlined by sheltered bays, beaches, and sun-kissed coves.
 In the charming port of St-Jean, the harbor accommodates yachts, fishing boats, and a dozen low-key eateries.

 It’s worth mentioning that Cap-Ferrat is seriously wealthy.
 As in seriously, seriously rich.
-Stars like David Niven and Gregory Peck called ‘Le Cap’ home before a new generation of Russian oligarchs and Hollywood A-listers moved in.
+Stars like David Niven and Gregory Peck called “Le Cap” home before a new generation of Russian oligarchs and Hollywood A-listers moved in.
+It’s all very hush-hush, but we can tell you that Madonna is a regular visitor and Brad Pitt enjoys dinner on Paloma Plage, the best of St-Jean-Cap-Ferrat’s beach clubs.
 The world’s most expensive property, Villa Leopolda, went on sale here a few years back for a cool half-billion dollars.
-In 2012, the BBC confirmed that the peninsula is the second most expensive location in the world (since you ask, Monaco came first).
+The BBC recently confirmed that the peninsula is the second most expensive location in the world (since you ask, Monaco came first).
 A wonderful coastal path loops past many of the world’s richest residents’ private homes.